d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 give or take some noise on the observations.
 Second, we assume that any noise is well-behaved (following a Gaussian distribution).
-To motivate the approach, let us start with a running example.
+To motivate the approach, let's start with a running example.
 Suppose that we wish to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).